exercism/website-copy/tracks/javascript/exercises/bob/mentoring.md

 ### Reasonable solutions

 This exercise can be approached with regular expressions, using the `String` prototype, or a combination of both.
-Below are consise solutions for either but combinations are valid too, as long as they make sense:
+Below are concise solutions for either but combinations are valid too, as long as they make sense:

 - `isSilence`: Has no letters, digits or punctuation (ignoring whitespace).